 The main difference between the two is all in the wrapper used to enclose the filling.
 Potstickers tend to use a thinner wrap than dumplings.
 Both options are fried or boiled.

-Potstickers are also steam fried, so traditionally they’re first steamed then fried for extra juicy flavors.
+Potstickers are also steam fried, so traditionally theyโre first steamed then fried for extra juicy flavors.

 This recipe for fried dumplings calls for lamb, but feel free to substitute with other local, organic ground meats you may already have in your refrigerator or freezer.
+We recently acquired a few cuts of lamb and have been making a bunch of lamb recipes with them.

 Ground beef, chicken, and turkey all work great here.